XNAT-Dashboards/XNAT-Dashboards/README.md

 - roles_config.json
     This file can be used to change roles configurations.
         Users can be added or removed.
-        Users roles can be changes.
+        Users roles can be changed.
         Adding projects for users which they will be able to access.
 ```